 Excellent Dual Vented Design.
 Off-road adventures often cause the engine to heat up more than usual.
 This hood comes with a dual vented design to help dissipate engine heat more efficiently and maintain normal temperatures under the hood.
 Apart from that, the dual vents have been specially designed to add an even more aggressive quality to your Jeep’s appeal.

 Highly Durable Construction.
 This performance hood has been manufactured using high-quality, stamped steel to ensure maximum strength, on or off-road.
 It also features an underhood liner for superb heat insulation.
 Additionally, its rust inhibitor ensures maximum protection against rust and other damaging effects of corrosion.

 Bolt-On Design for Simple Installation.
 DV8 Offroad designed this Vented Hood as a direct replacement part for your Jeep’s hood.
 It mounts on your vehicle using its factory mounting points without the need for special modifications.
 To ensure proper fit, ExtremeTerrain recommends professional installation of this Vented Hood.
 We also recommend test fitting these products before they are painted.

 Covered by a Warranty.
 DV8 Offroad covers this Heat Dispersion Vented Hood with a warranty against material or manufacturing defects.
 Some limitations to this warranty apply.

 Application.
-This unpainted DV8 Offroad Heat Dispersion Vented Hood has been specially designed for all 2018-2021 Jeep Wrangler JL models.
+This unpainted DV8 Offroad Heat Dispersion Vented Hood has been specially designed for all 2018-2023 Jeep Wrangler JLs, excluding Rubicon 392 models.